-An inverter energy system connected to the distribution system must be approved by the Network Service Provider and meet the requirements of relevant standards in accordance with clause 3.7.3 and the following requirements below.
+An Inverter energy system connected to the distribution system must be approved by the Network Service Provider and meet the requirements of relevant standards in accordance with clause 3.7.3 and the following requirements below.
+The User must provide the information required by the Network Service Provider prior to approval being given.